uviclibraries/gimp/activity-2.md

 # Activity 2: Basic Photo Edits

 Let's move on with using GIMP and do some basic edits to a photo.
-If you have an questions, please ask!
+If you have any questions, please ask!

 1. Download this image for the exercise: [woman in red and white shirt standing near white wall photo - Free Blonde Image](https://unsplash.com/photos/xEX_o0haX6c){:target="_blank"}